Bajaj Finance could report double-digit growth in Q4 earnings

 Find All Earnings Related News Here

-Kotak feels NIM will likely contract 30 bps QoQ due to lower share of high-yield consumer loans."While cost-to-income ratio will likely remain stable at 34 percent YoY, we are building in higher credit costs (2.1 percent, up 60 bps YoY) to reflect provisions in its loan against securities (LAS) book," the brokerage said.
+Kotak feels NIM will likely contract 30 bps QoQ due to lower share of high-yield consumer loans.

+"While cost-to-income ratio will likely remain stable at 34 percent YoY, we are building in higher credit costs (2.1 percent, up 60 bps YoY) to reflect provisions in its loan against securities (LAS) book," the brokerage said.